torjc01/4eSoldat/README.md

 **Gravestone**

-His final resting place is in Québec City Cemetery Mount Hermon, in a quiet part of city, in the most peaceful place inside the cemetery, near its centre, where the silence and peace reign absolute for his eternal rest.
+His final resting place is in Québec City Cemetery Mount Hermon, in a quiet part of the city, in the most peaceful place inside the cemetery, near its centre, where the silence and peace reign absolute for his eternal rest.

 <img src="./images/cayoung/Headstone.JPG" width="800">